“Whatever we plant in our subconscious mind and nourish with reptition and emotion will one day become a reality.”

 Regardless of which technique you utilize, the crucial part is just getting to that point.

 Do you think about your subconscious mind often?
 Have you ever tried to consciously channel it?
-If so, what techniques did you utilize to do so?
-Share your thoughts and experiences by commenting below on our secure servers.
+Share your thoughts in the comments below.